Reefey/Backend/Instruction/API-Reference.md

 ### GET /api/marine
 Get marine species with filtering and sorting.

+**Note:** Images are automatically resized using an external resizer service for optimal performance.
+The `imageUrl` field will contain the resized image URL.

 **Query Parameters:**
 - `q` (optional): Text search in name, scientific name, category, description
 - `rarity` (optional): Filter by rarity level (1-5)